Q & A

 While there are limited leads and secondary parts, there are always expandable group or chorus parts.
 I find that it is important to give these group parts a job or identity that informs their character.
 Instead of a generic "chorus" with 40 kids, you could have eight groups of five with semi-broad distinctions like, "Mothers," "Maids," or "Guards"

 This also makes blocking easier.
-I usually work with each group to make a standard set of stage pictures or poses, like plays on a football team.
-For example, the "Maids" may be gossiping, so we have two slightly turned into each other talking, and the other three are standing in a triangle formation with the downstage girls slightly turned into the upstage girl.
-We call this the "gossip girls" formation, or some other fun title.
+I suggest working with each group to make a standard set of stage pictures or poses, like plays on a football team.
+For example, the "Maids" may be gossiping, so you have two slightly turned into each other talking, and the other three are standing in a triangle formation with the downstage girls slightly turned into the upstage girl.
+You then call this the "gossip girls" formation, or some other fun title.
 Another of them might be a cleaning pose, with one on her knees scrubbing the floor, the other is dusting, etc. This gets the girls more into their part and individual identities while still allowing you to block them as a group.

 And finally, there is the Dancing Corps.
 Adding dance to your production not only gives it more depth and fun, it opens up a whole other avenue of opportunity.
 While it will require either your own skill as a choreographer, or the skills of a student or teacher volunteer, it is well worth the effort.